DivLoic/iOSMoveServer/README.md

 ------------
 Sice the project involves a client side...

 ...
-You may also have a look at the node.js project:
+You may also have a look at the :iphone: iOS project:
 [iOSMove](https://github.com/DivLoic/iOSMove)